Recorder History Optimization

 Impact: ~100-200 bytes saved per state change

-Example: price_spread = price_max - price_min (both are recorded, so spread can be calculated)
+Example: price_spread = price_max - price_min (both are recorded, so spread can be calculated). period_count_remaining = period_count_total - period_position (both components are recorded).

 Attributes That ARE Recorded